eaclaya/icare/README.md

 4. Run `docker compose up -d`.
 5. Run `docker compose exec app php artisan migrate`.
 6. Run `docker compose exec app php artisan app:create-user` (this will create a user in the landlord database).
+7. Open [http://icare.test](http://icare.test) and log in with the user credentials from the previous step.

 ### Additional Configuration